Sufficient Grace: Suffering is Hope

 Life that shall endless be.

-We would never construct a God such as Jesus Christ or a God who takes your shoes.
 We would never construct a religion patterned after the cross.
 As we experience our own sinfulness before the holy God who declares, “I am the Lord your God,” we may want to run away from God.
 But, in this declaration, God promises to be our God!
 God will not leave us nor let sin and death have the final say over our lives.
-Christ mirrors God’s.
 As we come to know Jesus, we come to know God, disguised in human flesh and humility.
 God calls us in grace to experience God where he bled and died on the cross.
 God calls us to know the passion of the God who saves sinners.

 “Grace cannot prevail…until our lifelong certainty that someone is keeping score has